 Food waste represents one-third of all the food produced globally.
 In richer countries, that waste is more likely to happen at the retail and consumer level.
 In fact, a North American or European consumer wastes almost 100 kg of food annually, more than their average weight.
 But food waste is more than just well—a waste.

 It has a negative impact on the economy, the environment, food security, and nutrition.
 And the benefits of reducing food waste are clear: a positive environmental impact, helping those in need, and saving money, just to name a few.

 Both society and businesses need to mimic the circular nature of the environment.
-With many climate issues, the changes that need to be made are often in the hands of others.
+With many climate issues, the changes that need to be made are often in the hands of others, but we need to learn how to encourage people to be sustainable first.
 With food waste, in particular, everyday consumers can actually make a big difference.